martinothamar/building-x-in-y/monte-carlo-sim/README.md

 The expected goals rating was used feeding the Lambda variable (`L = exp(−expected_goals)`) when sampling from a [poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) using Knuth's algorithm (appropriate for small L's).
 Before extracting the probabilities for outright markets, we typically simulated all the matches of a season 100'000 times.
 The system then counted how many times each team won the season, and a whole bunch of other metrics that we could build market probabilities from.

+> **Note**
-This project will probably be updated over time as I experiment with new ideas on how to optimize code.
+> This project will be updated over time as I experiment and learn new things.
+I'll keep the benchmarking, stats and profiles up to date as I change the implementation.
+The algorithms, datastructures and code in general with be documented inline with the code in the [/rust-folder](/monte-carlo-sim/rust/).

 ## Previous implementations